bakisanlan/ADP_dogfight/README.md

 There are many weights learned from ADP are saved to weights folder.

 For training or testing the learned weights 'simulation3d.py' can run.

+Note: @atalhacetin is not a Contributor.
+I(@bakisanlan) just use his computer to train agent faster.